 The Connecticut Bar Association (CBA) Future of the Legal Profession Scholars Program provides financial and mentoring support to aspiring Connecticut-area, first generation law students who have demonstrated a commitment to diversity, equity, and inclusion or who have overcome adversity in their pursuit of a future career in the law.
 Accepted scholars receive a full scholarship for a live, online LSAT preparation course offered through The Princeton Review, and are also invited to participate in various mentoring, networking, and educational programs designed to offer guidance and support in the journey to law school admission and matriculation.

-Past FLP Scholars programs have included education on the law school application process, financial aid and scholarship, personal statement review, business etiquette, as well as opportunities for networking and learning about different careers in the legal profession.
-Similar programs are offered throughout the academic year to all scholars.
+Past FLP Scholars programs have included education on the law school application process, financial aid and scholarships, personal statement review, business etiquette, as well as opportunities for networking and learning about different careers in the legal profession.
+Similar programs are offered throughout the academic year to all scholars and program alumni.
 These programs also provide an invaluable opportunity for scholars to meet with and learn from prominent members of the Connecticut legal community.

 The CBA Future of the Legal Profession Scholars Program is a collaborative effort of the CBA and the signatories to the Connecticut Legal Community Diversity, Equity, and Inclusion Pledge.
 The program is guided by the CBA Diversity, Equity, and Inclusion Committee through its Future of the Legal Profession Scholars Subcommittee, who assist with program development, administration, and application review.
 Since its inception in 2019, several past scholars have successfully matriculated to Connecticut-area law schools and have started careers in the legal profession.